sontallive/slint/docs/dynamic-glyph-provider.md

 ## Risks and Limitations
 - `glyph_id` is limited to `NonZeroU16` (max 65535 IDs).
 - Strategy 1 requires persistent char->id mapping; memory grows with distinct characters.
+- The Strategy 1 char->id mapping is not evicted (even if the bitmap cache is disabled).
 - No complex script shaping (consistent with current software renderer behavior).
 - Cache size must be carefully chosen to fit MCU RAM limits.